Carbon-Twelve-C12/supernova/btclib/src/docs/tokenomics.md

 ### 1.2 Token Utility

-The NOVA token serves multiple functions within the SuperNova ecosystem:
+The NOVA token serves multiple functions within the supernova ecosystem:

 1. **Transaction Fees**: NOVA is used to pay for transaction fees on the network
 2. **Mining Rewards**: Miners receive NOVA as rewards for securing the network